scottidler/sota/README.md

 Python) it also has support for inlining which uses braces and semi-colons (like c|c++|c#|java) when necessary.
 ````
-# here is an inlined funtion utilizing braces and semi-colons
+# here is an inlined function utilizing braces and semi-colons
 # because of the more than one statement
 add = (x, y) -> { z = x + y; print '{x} + {y} = {z}' }